Particular/docs.particular.net/monitoring/metrics/definitions.md

 * The time to store the outbox operation, transmit messages to the transport, and complete the incoming message (i.e. commit the transport transaction or acknowledge) because the `TimeSent` header is added with the current time during the dispatch phase, after the outbox operation has completed.
 * The time a delayed message is held by a timeout mechanism.
 (NServiceBus version 7.7 and above.)

+> [!NOTE]
-Note: Due to the fact that the critical time is calculated based on timestamps taken on two different machines (the sender and the receiver of a message), it is affected by the [clock drift problem](https://en.wikipedia.org/wiki/Clock_drift).
+> Due to the fact that the critical time is calculated based on timestamps taken on two different machines (the sender and the receiver of a message), it is affected by the [clock drift problem](https://en.wikipedia.org/wiki/Clock_drift).
 In cases where the clocks of the machines differ significantly, the critical time may be reported as a negative value.
 Use well-known clock synchronization solutions such as NTP to mitigate the issue.

 ### Retries